On a Subposet of the Tamari Lattice: Relation with a Poset of Edelman

 In~\cite{edelman}, Edelman introduced a subposet of the right weak order on the symmetric group $\mathfrak{S}_n$.
 Although this poset is not a lattice, the intervals are known to each be distributive lattices, as is the case for the comb poset $\mathscr{C}_n$.

-\begin{defn} The \textbf{right weak order on $\mathfrak{S}_n$} is a partial ordering of the elements of $\Sn$ defined as the transitive closure of the following covering relation: a permutation $\sigma$ covers a permutation $\tau$ if $\sigma$ is obtained from $\tau$ by a transposition of two adjacent elements of the one line notation of $\tau$ introducing an inversion. \end{defn}
+\begin{defn} The \textbf{right weak order on $\mathfrak{S}_n$} is a partial ordering of the elements of $\Sn$ defined as the transitive closure of the following covering relation: a permutation $\sigma$ covers a permutation $\tau$ if $\sigma$ is obtained from $\tau$ by a transposition of $\tau(i)$ and $\tau(i+1)$, two adjacent elements of the one line notation of $\tau$, such that $\tau(i)<\tau(i+1)$. \end{defn}

-Edelman imposed an additional constraint on this ordering, under which $\sigma$ covers $\tau$, if, after the transposition of $x_j$ and $x_{j + 1}$ as above, nothing to the left of $x_{j + 1}$ in $\sigma$ is greater than $x_{j + 1}$.
+Edelman imposed an additional constraint on this ordering, under which $\sigma$ covers $\tau$, if, after the transposition of $\tau(j)$ and $\tau({j + 1})$ as above, nothing to the left of $\tau({j + 1})$ in $\sigma$ is greater than $\tau({j + 1})$.
 This restriction results in a subposet of the right weak ordering on $\mathfrak{S}_n$.
 Denote this poset by $\mathscr{E}_n$.

 \begin{example} Figure~\ref{fig: E3 hasse} depicts the Hasse diagram of $\mathscr{E}_3$, with an additional dashed edge indicating the extra order relation in the right weak order on $\mathfrak{S}_3$. \end{example}